devopsacademyau/academy/classes/02class/agile101/README.md

 The fact here is that business is ever changing to keep up with the competition or innovate, and software needs to quickly adapt and support these new scenarios.

 It does not matter much if the final product is a software product or if the IT area is just supporting the business goals (e.g. banking, healthcare, energy, etc).
-It needs to keep up with the business, meaning that it needs to bring more money in or reduce costs [(Read about Kaizen)](https://blog.kainexus.com/improvement-disciplines/kaizen/best-practices-for-effective-kaizen-management)!
+It needs to keep up with the business, meaning that it needs to bring more money in or reduce costs.

 **So, what changes in terms of Software Development Life Cycle?**